wijdane-11/alx_python0/api/READEME.md

-Hello this is my BEST READEME.md
+hello, this is is my READEME.md